 Developing Language Learning in the Primary Years with Queen Mary University of London

 This, specially developed training, in collaboration with Queen Mary University of London, gives participants a deeper understanding of the underlying principles of how language works, in specific relation to the English language system.
-The course will be taught by three linguistics specialists from Queen Mary University of London, alongside two of our own expert teaching team.
+The course will be taught by two linguistics specialists from Queen Mary University of London, alongside two of our own expert teaching team.

 This is an innovative approach and a new way of thinking around teaching language, but it has been proven to work within secondary school students and with the adaptation of our expert primary teaching team, will be able to transform your practice with exciting and interesting ways to teach phonics and grammar in the primary years in line with the requirements of the National Curriculum.

 - Gain an understanding of the key principles of how languages are formed and developed, with specific reference to the English language system